Jangojungle/GBC_DCDC_Redesign/Data and Experiments/Readme.txt

-This folder will include data from various experiments.
+This folder includes data from various experiments.